MaxPleaner/linux-keyboard-macros/README.md

   - The  timeout of sudo can be increased by running `sudo visudo` and changing the value of `Defaults:user_name timestamp_timeout`.
   - Alternatively, the script can be run like `sudo ruby macros_server.rb`.
 This uses sudo's ruby version (for Ubuntu, the standard is still 1.9.3).
     In this case, all gems need to be installed as sudo, and different paths are needed to call system programs like `chromium-browser`.

+### Contributing / todos
+  - There are two main features which would benefit the program.
+    1. Being able to trigger any keystroes, not just a small set.
+This could be done by editing `CommandParser.trigger_keystrokes`.
+    3. Supporting more characters in macro phrases, including single-keypress named characters like `,./';[]=-`, multi-keypress characters like `!@#$%^&*()_+?><:"{}`, and perhaps even `shift/alt/control/super` modifiers
+    3. Supporting variables in macros, i.e. `email maxpleaner@gmail.com` could use the email address as a varaible.